NGI4eu/engineroom-sentiment_analysis/README.md

 The English LIWC dictionary is needed to run a part of this Jupyter.
 For seeing and playing with the last Visualization, is not needed.

+There is a folder ("data"), where you can find:

 There is a file in the folder "data" with the list of the keywords analyzed: reddit_keywords.txt